 Regular readers will know that I suggest that if you owe more than two times your household income (and will for the foreseeable future), you’re most likely better off going for loan forgiveness.

-To do this, choose between the Pay As You Earn (PAYE) and Revised Pay As You Earn (REPAYE) programs.
+To do this, you should probably choose between the Pay As You Earn (PAYE) and Revised Pay As You Earn (REPAYE) programs.
 After 20-25 years of payments, you’ll owe taxes on the leftover forgiven balance as if it was income.

 Take Advantage of the Student Loan Rules Guilt-Free